-"The cultures have been derived from parent stock free of Caladium virus X."

-Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Calanthe", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+"The cultures have been derived from parent stock tested and found free of virus diseases."
+Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Diospyros", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+GENERAL CONDITIONS: